Options That Control Static Analysis#

 This warning requires

-to disable it.This diagnostic warns for interprocedural paths through the code for which the analyzer detects an attempt to use a
+-fanalyzer, which enables it; use-Wno-analyzer-va-list-use-after-va-endto disable it.This diagnostic warns for interprocedural paths through the code for which the analyzer detects an attempt to use a

-has been called on it.va_list
+va_listafterva_endhas been called on it.va_list.

 - -Wanalyzer-va-list-use-after-va-end#